1

 Orange Ricotta Cake Roll

-I come from a big Italian family where my mom cooked and baked many delicious meals and desserts from scratch.
-Now I like to do the same for my family.
-This cake is my finale to our Italian Christmas Eve dinner. —Cathy Banks, Encinitas, California
+I come from a big Italian family.
+When I was growing up, my mom cooked and baked many delicious meals and desserts from scratch.
+Now I do the same for my family.
+This cake is my finale to our special-occasion dinners. —Cathy Banks, Encinitas, California

 Root Beer Float Pie